 The Bottom Line

-Shake Shack is an easy yes for vegetarians and workable for vegans.
-The Veggie Shack gives you a real burger, the Shroom Burger is the indulgent pick, and the fries cover you when you’re keeping it vegan — just remember the potato bun has milk, so swap it.
+This chain is an easy yes for vegetarians and workable for vegans.
+The Veggie Shack gives you a real burger, the Shroom Burger is the indulgent pick, and the fries cover you when you’re keeping it vegan.
+Just remember the potato bun has milk, so swap it.
 With a couple of small tweaks, the Shake Shack vegetarian options give you a real meal that doesn’t feel like a compromise.

 Comparing burger spots?
-See how it stacks up against vegetarian options at Wendy’s and the other chains in our restaurant guides, or start with the master guide to eating vegetarian and vegan at restaurants.
+See how this restaurant stacks up against vegetarian options at Wendy’s and the other chains in our restaurant guides, or start with the master guide to eating vegetarian and vegan at restaurants.